 Mix some fresh aloe vera pulp with a few drops of lemon juice and apply it to your hair.
 Wash off after 15 minutes.

-Mash a ripe banana into a smooth paste and add 1 tbsp. of honey to it.
-This is a simple and easy sun damaged hair remedy.
+Mash a ripe banana into a smooth paste and add a tablespoon of honey to it.
+This is a simple and easy remedy for sun damaged hair.

 Eggs are not only healthy to eat, but they also help repair hair damage.
-Use egg whites for oily hair, yolks for dry hair and the whole thing for normal hair.
-Remember to wash it with lukewarm water only or you’ll end up with scrambled eggs in your hair
+Use egg whites for oily hair, yolks for dry hair, and the whole eggs for normal hair.
+Remember to wash it with lukewarm water, or you’ll end up with scrambled eggs in your hair.

-- Mix 3-4 tbsp of honey with 1tbsp of olive oil.
+Mix three to four tablespoons of honey with one tablespoon of olive oil.
 You can also add an egg yolk to this.
+Apply this mask to hair and wash it off after 15-20 minutes.

-Try this hair mask which is good enough to eat.
-Mash 10 fresh strawberries and add a tbsp of mayonnaise to make a smooth paste.
-Leave on for 20 minutes.
-The seeds have exfoliating properties while the acids and vitamins in the berry help to restore the hair!
+Mash 10 fresh strawberries and add a tablespoon of mayonnaise to make a smooth paste.
+Leave it on for 20 minutes.
+Rinse it out with water.

-Here’s another secret solution: Beer !!!
-Rinse your hair with beer after shampooing to get the shine and bounce back in your hair.
+Rinse your hair with flat beer after shampooing to restore shine and bounce.

-This is one of the simplest home remedies to repair damaged hair which you can easily try.
+Yogurt nourishes your hair and repairs hair damage.
+This is one of the simplest home remedies to repair damaged hair.
 Apply yogurt on your scalp and rinse off after 15 minutes.